ralflorent/namefully-docs/versioned_docs/version-1.1.0/syntax.md

 `boolean`, default: `false`

-Set an ending character after the full name (a comma before the suffix actually).
+Set an ending character (i.e., a comma before the suffix) after the birth name.

 ```ts
 import { Namefully } from 'namefully'